ComputationalGenomics/SimRA/README.md

 #Contact

-If you have suggestions, questions or comments regarding SimRA, please write to: pa_ri_da (at) us.ibm.com
+If you have suggestions, questions or comments regarding SimRA, please email us to:

-(remove the underscores)
+pa_ri_da (at) us.ibm.com  (remove the underscores)

 #Open Source @ IBM